Selendroid Tutorial: Android Test Automation Framework

 To perform mobile automation, a test automation framework is developed, which enables the automation of Android-based applications by using a scripting language.

-There are many automation frameworks developed such as Selendroid, Appium, Robotium, and Espresso.
+There are many automation frameworks developed, such as Selendroid, Appium, Robotium, and Espresso.

 What is Selendroid?

 Selendroid is an amazing Android mobile application test automation framework tool with several important features.
-Selendroid is a very powerful automation tool which can interact with multiple devices simultaneously and an application can be tested without any modification or change using Selendroid.
+Selendroid is a very powerful automation tool that can interact with multiple devices simultaneously and an application can be tested without any modification or change using Selendroid.

 It is also called “Selenium for Android” for testing native and hybrid mobile apps and mobile web.